 Your menstrual cycle may be affected if you had undergone an abortion.
 Four to eight weeks after an abortion, most women start their period.
 Your first period after a surgical abortion at an abortion clinic Dallas might be a little lighter and shorter than usual.
 This is so that less tissue will pass during the subsequent period because the abortion procedure empties the uterus.
 Your next period after a medical abortion might be heavier than usual because of the hormones used in the procedure.
 It should be possible to observe a return to normalcy in your period after two to three menstrual cycles.

 Endocrine disorders can cause a variety of symptoms in a woman.
 These conditions can throw off the delicate balance of hormones in the body, causing symptoms such as fatigue and stomach upset.
 They can also cause osteoporosis and diabetes, to name a few.
+Get yourself checked out immediately by contacting the best OBGYN in San Diego County, or anywhere in your area.
 Knowing about these issues can make it easier to detect problems as they arise.

 The interplay of hormones, gender, and sex plays a critical role in a woman’s health.
 These hormones are the biological basis for sex differences.
 Women’s endocrine systems are intricate and complex.
 They are controlled by predictable feedback loops and regulate their reproductive and metabolic functions and the clock precision of menopause.